HEX Lab

 • VR supported simulations for patients with motor impairments

 The course is designed in an interactive project format.
 Based on initial discussions and theoretical input, students research, design, develop, and evaluate solutions in the form of projects and studies in small groups following user-centered design and agile software engineering principles.
-Intermediate presentations of the project group members take place at regular intervals.

 Open Positions